Parental Alienation Awareness…

 What Is Parental Alienation?

 The term ‘Parental Alienation’ mainly refers to the destruction and ending of the relationship between a parent and child which can occur in many forms and is most commonly due to three main reasons, divorce, separation and child contact issues.
-What may happen is that the child may ally with one particular parent and begin to reject the other parent for no legitimate reason.
+What may happen is that the child may ally with one particular parent and begin to reject the other parent for no legitimate reason, no prior safeguarding issue, previously good relationship.
 This opinion could be created by that parent through coercive and controlling behaviours set out by the other parent which manifests into a dislike, disrespect and even potential fear.

 What Can You Do to Help?